Mr Jim Campbell (Chair)

 Ms Tracey McKinley (Parent Governor)

-Tracey is a parent governor, and also our Vice Chair.
+Tracey is a parent governor.
 She supports the governors with Health and Safety.
 Having previously worked as a riding instructor and with 3-day event horses across Europe, Tracey decided to study for a Diploma at Manchester University.
 She moved in to construction becoming Head Office Manager of a large construction merchant, which brought her training in all aspects of construction, property management and Healthy & Safety.
 As she had enjoyed working with children previously, she decided to become a Foster Carer for The Adolecent & Childrens Trust (TACT) before moving to Derbyshire in 2008.
 She has completed EYFS training with our local authority.
 She currently runs her own online retail business and has her daughter, Kiera, in Year 5 of Morley Primary.